brainsharks-fyp17/law-scrape-si/README.md

 # law-scrape-si
 Sri Lankan law related pdfs scraped from http://citizenslanka.org/laws-of-sri-lanka/?lang=si converted to Sinhala text.<br>
 Go to the <b>releases page</b> to find the dataset and source pdfs.<br>
-This dataset contains 46 cleaned text documents.
+This dataset contains 46 cleaned text documents.<br>
+Refer to the release section to download the dataset.